bionicbone/TEST_DUAL_CAN_HW-184/README.md

 Next Steps:

+Data looged needs to be a .CSV file !!!

+Check the captured data layout is compatible with a SavvyCan import type, I may need to alter slightly before I capture too much data

 Calculating the Time Quantum on the MCP2515 then a 32Mhz Crystal would be better for the 500kb/s (2us bit time), while 8Mhz was best for the 125kb/s (8us bit time).
 Do bit registers need altering ?
 That said 8Mhz seems to work just fine so far in my bench testing above.

-Check the captured data layout is compatible with a SavvyCan import type, I may need to alter slightly before I capture too much data

 The Land Rover Freelander 2 anaylsis and play back app will need to be updated to detect the CAN0 and CAN1 bus info